 The concept of “saving face” extends to the workplace where it’s not unusual for subordinates to say they can do the job even if it’s really beyond their capabilities to do.
 They are too embarrassed to admit to their superiors that they don’t know how to do a specific job.
 Additionally, Filipinos practice indirectness in their communications.
 A yes may not necessarily mean a specific “yes”, but it may also mean “yes, but…” or “yes, maybe…” or “yes, however…”

 If you plan to offshore to the Philippines, here are some tips on how to talk to your employees:

-- When you need to talk to your team members about sensitive issues, it’s preferable to do it in a courteous, constructive and discreet way.
+- When you need to talk to your team members about sensitive issues, it’s preferable to do it in a courteous, constructive, and discreet way.
 You can do it either face-to-face with them or through video conferencing so you can assess their reactions and get their feedback and opinions.

 - When you give them instructions or a task, ask them specifically if they clearly understand what you are asking them to do and if they really have the capabilities to do the job.

-- Because of the Filipinos’ trait for indirectness, you should observe their body language or gestures during your meeting with them.
+- Because of the Filipinos’ trait of indirectness, you should observe their body language or gestures during your meeting with them.
 For example, when you are talking during a meeting and you notice some Filipinos would open their mouths, it’s a sign they didn’t understand something.
-If you notice this, repeat what you said or explain it a way they can understand.
+If you notice this, repeat what you said or explain it in a way they can understand.